Formatted output

 the next argument is interpreted as a goal, will be executed as if by + + Goal (such that any bindings are discarded).
 Output written to the current output stream is inserted in format’s output.
 The behaviour with other side effects is undefined.
 Goal is called in the module calling format/3.

-NOTE: Not in QP.
+TBD: Omit this?
+Not in QP, Ciao, GP, XSB.
 Concerns have been raised because the presence of goals in the argument list makes it sometimes a meta-argument.
+TBD: Behaviour on Goal failure?

 Examples